swesos2018/swesos2018.github.io/index.md

 __Presenter:__ [Gunnar Holmberg](https://www.linkedin.com/in/gunnar-holmberg-b8950715b/) is Director Business Development Future Air Systems at Saab Aeronautics and an adjunct professor at Linköping University.

-### Keynote: Ericsson / Title to be confirmed
+### Keynote: 5G and Machine Intelligence to Enable SoS

-__Presenter:__ [Rafia Inam](https://www.linkedin.com/in/rafia-inam/?originalSubdomain=se) is a Senior Researcher at Ericsson within the Machine Intelligence and Automation domain, where she is working on applications of 5G in e.g. automation and transportation.
+__Abstract:__ The Fifth Generation Mobile Networks (5G) are seen as a key enabler for diverse-natured industry verticals (such as automotive, manufacturing, mining, utility, health, etc.) by providing a platform to support heterogeneous sets of network quality requirements.
+The presentation will discuss a paradigm shift in mobile network implementation and will discuss how 5G can support different industries, using core network slicing that will enable priority service provisioning.
+The work is focused on automating multiple SoS use cases using 5G and Machine Intelligence.

+__Presenter:__ [Rafia Inam](https://www.linkedin.com/in/rafia-inam/?originalSubdomain=se) is a senior researcher in Machine Intelligence and Automation at Ericsson Research.
+She is Single Point of Contact for Scania from Ericsson Research.
+Her research interests include 5G network slices and management, use cases applied to 5G, service modeling for Intelligent Transport Systems, automation and safety for CPS, reusability of real-time software and ITS.
+She received her Ph.D. from Mälardalen University, Sweden, in 2014.
+Rafia has co-authored 38+ scientific publications and 25+ patent families.

 ### Introductory presentation: Overview of SoS activities in Sweden and internationally